The Bells (Game of Thrones)

 "The Bells" is the fifth episode of the eighth season of HBO's medieval fantasy television series Game of Thrones.
 The 72nd and penultimate episode of the series overall, it was written by series co-creators David Benioff and D. B. Weiss, and directed by Miguel Sapochnik.
 It first aired on HBO on May 12, 2019.

 "The Bells" features the final battle for control of the Iron Throne, with an army led by Daenerys Targaryen commencing its assault on Cersei Lannister and the people of King's Landing.
 In the episode, Tyrion Lannister betrays Varys and reveals Varys's treason to Daenerys; Jaime Lannister is freed by Tyrion; Arya Stark and Sandor "The Hound" Clegane seek personal vengeance; Jon Snow prepares to lead the ground forces against the Lannister army; and Drogon, mounted by Daenerys, burns the city down.
-The episode received a polarized response from critics and audiences alike.
-Critics praised the episode's visuals, as well as the acting and direction, but criticized the pacing and logic of the story, as well as its handling of the character arcs of Tyrion, Jaime, Cersei, Grey Worm, Varys, and particularly Daenerys.

-The episode received four Primetime Emmy Award nominations, including Outstanding Supporting Actress in a Drama Series for Lena Headey and Outstanding Production Design for a Fantasy Series, winning for Outstanding Fantasy/Sci-Fi Costumes and Outstanding Special Visual Effects.
+"The Bells" received a polarized response from critics and viewers alike.
+The pacing and logic of the story, as well as the writing of the character arcs of Tyrion, Jaime, Cersei, Grey Worm, Varys and particularly Daenerys garnered criticism, while praise was given to the episode's visuals, performances and direction.
+"The Bells" garnered four Emmy Award nominations, including Outstanding Supporting Actress in a Drama Series for Lena Headey and Outstanding Production Design for a Fantasy Series, winning for Outstanding Fantasy/Sci-Fi Costumes and Outstanding Special Visual Effects.

+This episode marks the final appearances of Conleth Hill (Varys), Rory McCann (Sandor “The Hound” Clegane), Hafþór Júlíus Björnsson (Gregor “The Mountain” Clegane), Pilou Asbæk (Euron Greyjoy), and Anton Lesser (Qyburn).

 Plot

 On Dragonstone

 As Varys writes a letter about Jon Snow's true heritage, one of his "little birds" informs him that Daenerys continues to refuse food.
 He tells the child to "try again at supper".
 Soon after, Varys implores Jon to take the Iron Throne, but Jon refuses to betray Daenerys.
 Tyrion informs Daenerys of Varys' plot, and she has Drogon burn him alive.
 Later, Daenerys bemoans not having the love of the people in Westeros.
 Jon assures Daenerys that he loves her.
 However, when he halts their intimacy, Daenerys resigns herself to using fear to rule Westeros.
-Tyrion implores Daenerys to spare the commoners of King's Landing if the city bells ring, indicating surrender.
-Daenerys appears to accept.
+Tyrion implores Daenerys to spare the commoners of King's Landing if the city bells ring, indicating surrender, and Daenerys appears to accept.
 She then informs Tyrion that Jaime has been captured on his way to King's Landing and warns Tyrion not to fail her again.

 Tyrion arrives at the Targaryen forces' camp and frees Jaime so that, if the capital falls, Jaime can take Cersei to Pentos and live safely in seclusion.